 Heathfield is an exceptional school with a very committed staff.
 Each one of them, whatever their role, has the very best interests of the children at heart.
 Being a member of the Governing Body gives me an insight into how the teachers and staff aim to achieve the goals.
 I hope to continue fulfil my role to the best of my ability and representing your views as parents to help Heathfield continue to improve and become an even better school that it already is.

-Co-opted Governor – Lisa Newcombe
+Co-opted Governor – Sarah Thornton

 Co-opted Governor – Clair Taylor

-I am co opted governor, I have 2 daughters, aged 19 and 14.
+I became a co-opted governor in 2009.
 I was impressed with the wonderful ethos and learning environment that Heathfield provides from when I first registered my eldest daughter at the nursery in 2003.
-When a governor vacancy came up in 2009 I embraced the chance to learn more about how the school is run and how I could support staff in championing the high standards and opportunities that are available for the children and families of Heathfield.
+When a governor vacancy came up I embraced the chance to learn more about how the school is run and how I could support staff in championing the high standards and opportunities that are available for the children and families of Heathfield.

 Co-opted Governor – Pete Cumberland

 I was appointed as a Co-opted governor of the school in 2016.
 I have been a governor in several schools within Nottingham over many years.
 I was a pupil at Heathfield many years ago when I think it used to be called Scotland Road School.
 I was pleased to become involved with the school again as a governor after so many years and have found it to be interesting to see how the school now operates in today’s ever changing political and financial climate.